zulip/zulip/docs/subsystems/conversion.md

 - Disjoint User Data
 - Public Realm Data

-(Note the above list is essentially in reverse order of how we process the data, which isn't surprising for a top-down approach.)
+(Note the above list is essentially in reverse order of how Zulip processes the data, which isn't surprising for a top-down approach.)

-The next section of the document talks about risk factors.

-## Risk Mitigation

-### Generic considerations

-We have two major mechanisms for getting data:

-##### Top Down

-Get realm data, then all users in realm, then all recipients, then all messages, etc.

-The problem with the top-down approach will be **filtering**.
-Also, if errors arise during top-down passes, it may be time consuming to re-run the processes.

-##### Bottom Up

-Start with users, get their recipient data, etc.

-The problems with the bottom up approach will be **merging**.
-Also, if we run multiple bottom-up passes, there is the danger of duplicating some work, particularly on the message side of things.

-### Approved Transfers

-We have not yet integrated the approved-transfer model, which tells us which users can be moved.

-### Risk factors broken out by data categories

 #### Message Data